tilt-dev/tilt.build/contributing-snippets.md

 Would you like to help improve our Snippet Library?
 Submitting a snippet is as straightfoward as submitting a Pull Request.

-0. Fork this repository on Github and then clone from your forked version of this repository
+0. Fork this repository on GitHub and then clone from your forked version of this repository

 1. Create a file in src/_data/snippets/*snippet_name*.yml